Turahalli Forest Cycling Trails, Trekking, Hiking, Bike Ride 2025

 - Turahalli forest has wild grass and thorns.
 It would help if you carried bandages and pain relief spray while trekking.

-- The elevation of the Turahalli forest is high.
+- The Turahalli forest is at a high elevation.
 You should avoid packing unnecessary items.

 - Visitors must dress cosily.
 Jogging pants, loose T-shirts, and sports shoes are recommended.